-Then, the Nasdaq declined over 39% in 2000, then over 21 in 2001, and then over 31% in 2002.
+Then, the Nasdaq declined over 39% in 2000, over 21 in 2001, and over 31% in 2002.
 Ouch!
-These downswings were obviously excessive, so in 2003 the Nasdaq swung back up just over 50%!
-(2.)

 3. There Are No New Eras — Excesses Are Never Permanent.

-This investing rule is tied to the popular phrase that fuels many excessive valuations, “This time is different.”
+This investing rule is tied to the popular phrase that fuels many excessive valuations: “This time is different.”

-Heading into 2000 in the midst of the tech bubble, everyone thought that overall business fundamentals were, in fact, different, because we would all be using new technology which would change the world forever.
+Heading into 2000 in the midst of the tech bubble, everyone thought that overall business fundamentals were, in fact, different, because we would all be using new technology that would change the world forever.

 4. Exponential Rapidly Rising or Falling Markets Usually Go Further Than You Think, But They Do Not Correct by Going Sideways